AmaniAlshami/FullStack-JavaScript-Developer-ND/Project1-ImageProcessingAPI/README.md

 ## Introduction

-a small project continue one API used to resize image into given width and height.
+a small project contains one API that used to resize image into given width and height.

 ## Getting Started